PeytonCunningham720/hr-benefits-analyzer/README.md

 ## 📝 A Note on the Data

 This project uses **synthetic (fake) data** that I generated to demonstrate the analysis capabilities.
 No real employee information was used.
-The data is designed to be realistic and representative of what you might see in an actual climbing gym organization with ~150 employees across multiple locations.
+The data is designed to be realistic and representative of what you might see in an actual climbing gym organization with ~150 employees across our Colorado region gyms.

 ---